AlEscher/EasyAvatar/README.md

 ## Usage

 The URL you provide should point directly to an image, i.e. it should end with e.g. `.png` or `.jpeg`.
+You can get it by right clicking on any image in your browser and selecting "Copy Image **Link**"

 ### Using a Hotkey